dobots/scenario_runner/scenarios/README.md

            };
     }
 ```
-Then we create a synchronous action node, just like we have already seen in the behavior tree tutorials.
-In the config we intialize the ROS node and the necessary clients, which will call the spawn and model_list services.

-Then we need to provide the list of input ports.
-The ports used here should be the same as the ports used in the xml file, when we call a SpawnModel type of node.

 In the next section the "real" work happens, when we overwrite the virtual tick function.
 This is also based on the behavior trees tutorials.

+First we need to check whether the required ports are provided.
+If not we return an error.
+The rest of the ports are optional.
+If not provided, we will use a default value.
 ```
  // Override the virtual function tick()
     virtual NodeStatus tick() override